 What is the Supremacy of Law and Why Does it Matter?

-Concept of Rule of Law in Jurisprudence
+Jurisprudential Foundations of the Rule of Law

 In jurisprudence, the supremacy of law is the belief that no person or government is above the law, and that the law must be applied equally to everyone.
 This means that no one is exempt from following the law and that the government must act within the bounds of the law and not above it.